B-Bounded cohomology and applications: Preliminaries

 where the maximum is taken over all combinatorial maps $f:\alpha\to X$ of $n$-spheres to $X$ with $\| f \|_{w,n} \leq k$.
 If the weight of each cell is set to one, then $d_X^n$ and $d_X^{w,n}$ are equal [Note: For certain choices of weights, the geometric and weighted geometric Dehn functions may be comparable.
 In general, however, if $X$ has geometric Dehn functions and weighted geometric Dehn functions defined in all dimensions, there need not be any particular relation between the two.
 If the weight function in each degree is a proper function on the set of simplicies, the weighted geometric Dehn functions exist in all dimensions.
 In general, however, the weighted geometric Dehn functions may fail to exist if the weight function fails to be proper in one or more dimensions].

 Assume a non-weighted weakly contractible complex $X$ admits an action by a finitely generated group $G$ which is proper and cocompact on all finite skeleta.
 Then $\{d_X^n\}_{n\ge 0}$ are referred to as the geometric Dehn functions of $G$ and denoted $\{d_G^n\}_{n\ge 0}$.
 There is a natural way to weight $X$ so that the weighted geometric Dehn functions encode information about the group action.
 Fix a basepoint $x_0 \in X^{(0)}$.
 For a vertex $v \in X^{(0)}$, set $w_X(v) := d_{X^{(1)}}(x_0,v)$, the distance from $v$ to the basepoint in the $1$-skeleton of $X$, where each edge in the $1$-skeleton is assumed to have length $1$.
 For an $n$-cell $\sigma \in X^{(n)}$ with vertices $(v_0, \ldots, v_k)$, let $w_X( \sigma ) := \sum_{i=1}^k w_X(v_i)$, the sum of the weights of the vertices.
 Changing basepoints yields different weight functions, but if for each $n$ there is a bound on the number of vertices an $n$-cell can possess, then the two weight functions will be linearly equivalent.
-We refer to this choice of assigning weights to cells as the \underbar{$1$-skeleton weighting}.
+We refer to this choice of assigning weights to cells as the \underline{$1$-skeleton weighting}.
 For this choice of weight on $X$ there is, for each $n\ge 0$, a constant $K_n$ with

 for all $n$-cells $\sigma$ (compare to (\ref{eqn:weight}) above), where $\ell_G$ denotes the word-length function of $G$ with respect to some fixed finite generating set.
 In this case, the $G$-action can be used to compare $d_X^n$ with $d_X^{w,n}$.
 Up to equivalence, one has \cite[Lemmas 2.3, 2.4]{JR1}